top of page

 Gammon Grenade

 The Gammon grenade was a lethal invention, both for the user and the target... possibly more dangerous for the person throwing it!
-I'm pretty sure from looking at the photo here that it uses the same fuze as the British plastic 69 grenade.
-However the bag contained the explosive charge.
-A soft flexible none protective cloth bag with an explosive charge inside.... anyone else see any potential dangers with that!
+I'm pretty sure from looking at the photo here that it uses the same fuse as the British plastic 69 grenade.
+However, the bag contained the explosive charge.
+A soft, flexible, non-protective cloth bag with an explosive charge inside... anyone else see any potential dangers with that!

 7.jpg